What Is Semaglutide And Why Is It Used For Weight Loss?

 For the purposes of this article, we will focus on Wegovy, the form of semaglutide designed to help with weight management.

 The U.S. Food and Drug Administration (FDA) reviewed two trials in its announcement approving Wegovy (semaglutide) for weight loss .
-The first trial, which involved adults without diabetes who had an average BMI of 38, found that Wegovy helped participants lose an average of 12.4% of their starting weight compared to those who focused on diet and exercise alone1.
+The first trial, which involved adults without diabetes who had an average BMI of 38, found that Wegovy helped participants lose an average of 12.4% of their starting weight compared to those who focused on diet and exercise alone.
 The second trial focused on adults with type 2 diabetes who had an average BMI of 36.
-Participants in this trial lost 6.2% of their starting weight compared to those who received the placebo2.
+Participants in this trial lost 6.2% of their starting weight compared to those who received the placebo.

 As stated before, Ozempic is a different form of semaglutide that can be prescribed off-label for weight management.
 Sometimes drugs are prescribed by doctors to address health concerns outside of the purpose approved by the FDA, which is referred to as “off-label” use.
 If you are uncertain why your doctor prescribed Ozempic for weight management instead of Wegovy, you can ask them to explain further.